kcadley/research/README.md

-# Financial Data Research and Modeling Repository
+# Financial Research and Modeling Repository

 ## Overview
-Welcome to the Financial Data Research and Modeling repository.
+Welcome to the Financial Research and Modeling repository.
 This space is dedicated to exploring, analyzing, and modeling financial data with a focus on instrument pricing and related market dynamics.
 It serves as both a research platform and a workspace for developing innovative approaches to financial analysis.

 ## Objectives
 - Conduct research on financial datasets to uncover insights and trends.